alisedighmoghadam/Image-Sorter-Java/README.md

 # Sorter

-A simple program that sort your images based on dimensions.
+A simple program that sorts your images based on dimensions.
 Personal project. ( In progress )

 # What is Sorter?